jamesrequa/My-First-Neural-Network/README.md

 The network has two layers, one hidden layer and one output layer.
 I chose to use the sigmoid function for activations.
 Deep learning techniques used in this project include Gradient Descent, Forward Propogation and Backpropogation.
-The code is written in Python 3 and is presented via Jupyter Notebook with the help from numpy, pandas, and matplotlib.
+The code is written in Python 3 with Python packages numpy, pandas, and matplotlib and is presented via Jupyter Notebook.